Cannot use USB device in a virtual machine on a RHEL 4 x64 host

 Issue/Introduction

-After connecting an USB device to a host running the RHEL 4 x64 operating system, you experience these symptoms:
+After connecting an USB device to a host running the RHEL 4 x64 operating system, the following symptoms are seen:

 • USB devices do not connect to the guest

-• You are unable to use the USB device in the virtual machine
+• The USB device in the virtual machine cannot be seen

 The existing driver (usbhid) could not be successfully disconnected.
 (Operation not permitted) Unload the driver manually then try again.